technoblogy/arduino-board-index/README.md

 # arduino-board-index
-Technoblogy's package lists for the Arduino Board Manager.
+Technoblogy's package list for the Arduino Board Manager.